Stand-by Member RosterThe DRC Stand-by Member Roster was the first of all DRC rosters and it is still the backbone of the DRC Stand-by Roster office.

 - Deployment to United Nations operations, matching your professional profile.

-- Professional capacity development through trainings offered by the DRC and United Nations agencies.
+- Professional capacity development through trainings offered by DRC and United Nations agencies.

 - An entry point for networking with other members and United Nations partners.

-- Possibility for deployment to or employment in the DRC programs in one of the more than 30 countries where the DRC operates.
+- Possibility for deployment to or employment in the DRC programs in one of the more than 40 countries where DRC operates.

-The DRC Stand-by Roster is open for all qualified candidates that have a minimum 3 years of relevant international humanitarian field experience within at least one of the above mentioned profiles.
+During recruitment, the DRC Stand-by Roster is looking for qualified candidates that have a minimum 3 years of relevant international humanitarian field experience within at least one of the above mentioned profiles.

-Applications are only accepted during pre-set recruitment periods up to twice a year and only applications submitted through the DRC online application system are considered.
-Read more about the requirements and recruitment procedures here.
+Applications are only accepted during pre-set recruitment periods and only applications submitted through the DRC online application system are considered.
+Please see our Recruitment page for more information about the requirements and recruitment procedure.

 Membership Obligations and Conditions